 Contracting and credentialing: Aside from follow-up on collections, this is one of the biggest roadblocks to getting paid.
 We have a section dedicated to this topic below.

 Registration and eligibility errors are the single biggest reason for exceptions.
 This is a great place to start when you’re optimizing your process.
-Offering patients the ability to preregister online will not only save precious time for your staff but also help reduce data input errors.
+Offering patients the ability to preregister online will save time for your staff and help reduce data input errors.
 Once the patient is at the clinic, your staff can also utilize insurance eligibility features like Real Time Eligibility (RTE) or Real Time Verification (RTV).
 This will tell you immediately if the patient’s insurance coverage includes the service.
 Most importantly, your staff needs to have an action plan for when RTE or RTV shows that the patient is not covered.
 Coach your staff to either ask for a credit card or set up a payment plan.

 When the American Medical Association came out with new coding guidelines for COVID-19 in 2021, it was the first time in 25 years providers have had to learn new codes — and keep up with frequent changes to them.
 The best way to ensure that your coding is always accurate is to provide ongoing training.
 Experity is diligent about offering webinars and other resources to help clarify what medical services translate to which billable charges: